yangguoliang11/label-studio/docs/source/guide/storage.md

 1. Open Label Studio in your web browser.
 2. For a specific project, open **Settings > Cloud Storage**.
-3. Click **Add Source Storage**.
+3. Click **添加源存储**.
 4. In the dialog box that appears, select **Google Cloud Storage** as the storage type.
-5. In the **Storage Title** field, type a name for the storage to appear in the Label Studio UI.
+5. In the **存储标题** field, type a name for the storage to appear in the Label Studio UI.
 6. Specify the name of the GCS bucket, and if relevant, the bucket prefix to specify an internal folder or container.
 7. Adjust the remaining optional parameters:
-    - In the **File Filter Regex** field, specify a regular expression to filter bucket objects.
+    - In the **文件筛选器Regex** field, specify a regular expression to filter bucket objects.
 Use `.*` to collect all objects.
-    - Enable **Treat every bucket object as a source file** if your bucket contains BLOB storage files such as JPG, MP3, or similar file types.
+    - Enable **将每个bucket对象视为源文件** if your bucket contains BLOB storage files such as JPG, MP3, or similar file types.
 This setting creates a URL for each bucket object to use for labeling, such as `gs://my-gcs-bucket/image.jpg`.
 Leave this option disabled if you have multiple JSON files in the bucket with one task per JSON file.
-    - Choose whether to disable **Use pre-signed URLs**.
+    - Choose whether to disable **使用预先签名的URL**.
 For example, if you host Label Studio in the same network as your storage buckets, you can disable presigned URLs and have direct access to the storage.
     - Adjust the counter for how many minutes the pre-signed URLs are valid.
 8. In the **Google Application Credentials** field, add a JSON file with the GCS credentials you created to manage authentication for your bucket.
 You can also use the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to specify this file.
 For example:
 ```bash
   export GOOGLE_APPLICATION_CREDENTIALS=json-file-with-GCP-creds-23441-8f8sd99vsd115a.json
   ```
-9. Click **Add Storage**.
+9. Click **添加存储**.
 10. Repeat these steps for **Target Storage** to sync completed data annotations to a bucket.

 After adding the storage, click **Sync** to collect tasks from the bucket, or make an API call to [sync import storage](/api#operation/api_storages_gcs_sync_create).